ianhaggerty/backbone-sails/docs/0.1/Backbone.Sails.Model.md

  ```

 ## Events
-Events is where the magic happens.
+Events are where the magic happens.
 Many server-originated [resourceful pub/sub event's](http://sailsjs.org/#/documentation/reference/websockets/resourceful-pubsub) are triggered on a *subscribed* model, in addition to the usual `Backbone` events.
 These additional event's open up the possibility to **respond to changes on your model server-side**.
 The core ethos of this plugin was to get these event's on your models and collections, without spa-ghe-ty-ing your way around `io.socket.on` and the likes.
 Take a good long look...

 _You can prefix these event identifiers making use of the `eventPrefix` configuration option._